cbeach/leisurely_script/notes/architecture.md

 - various getters and setters
     - board(): Board

+#### Future

+A feature that might be interesting to try a state/history management technique similar to the way lightning finds its way to the ground.
+During AI game play, a LOT of branches are search while deciding which path to take down the tree.
+These don't affect the actual game until the move is made.
+Tracking this information might make it easier to keep track of certain types of information.
+Then again it violates immutability and encapsulation, so it's probably more trouble than it's worth.
+Might deserve further research.

-// Now that I'm using Scala I probably don't need this stuff until much, much later.
+Now that I'm using Scala I probably don't need this stuff until much, much later.
 - process: process all of the objects that have been added to the game and return the game's oracle.
 - transpile(str <target language>): Produces the code for the oracle in the target language
 - compile(str <compiler command>): Compile a static library from the code that was generated with the transpile method, and registers is with the game repo.
 The library includes python language hooks.